Adam-12: References in other media

-Milner and McCord made cameo appearances as their Adam-12 characters in various episodes of the fifth season of Rowan & Martin's Laugh-In.
+Milner and McCord made cameo appearances as their Adam-12 characters in several episodes of the fifth season of Rowan & Martin's Laugh-In, including one that parodied the series' in-cruiser dialogue scenes.

-Nashville Beat, a 1989 made-for-television film about an LAPD detective teaming up with his former partner to stop a dangerous gang in Nashville, Tennessee, starred Milner and McCord.
-Though the pair being former partners in the LAPD is a nod to Adam-12, the characters have different names, and the show is not mentioned or directly referenced.
+Nashville Beat, a 1989 television film about an LAPD detective teaming up with his former partner to stop a dangerous gang in Nashville, Tennessee, starred Milner and McCord.
+Though the pair being former partners in the LAPD is a nod to Adam-12, the characters have different names, and the show is not otherwise mentioned or referenced.

-Both Milner and McCord would make two appearances in a revival of Adam-12 that ran over two seasons from 1990 to 1991.
-In one episode, both actors made cameo appearances as the owners of a store.
-In the season one episode "Crack House", Martin Milner guest-starred as Malloy, now a captain; in the following episode, "R.T.D.
-211", Kent McCord guest-starred as Reed, now a lieutenant.
+Milner and McCord would make two appearances in a revival of Adam-12 that ran over two seasons from 1990 to 1991.
+In one episode, both actors made cameo appearances as store owners.
+In the season one episode "Crack House", Milner guest-starred as Malloy, now a captain; in the following episode, "R.T.D.
+211", McCord guest-starred as Reed, now a lieutenant.

 In 1999, Mattel produced a die-cast toy police car based on Adam-12 as part of their "Star Car" series.

 In a scene from The Matrix Reloaded, "1-Adam-12" can be heard over a police radio feed.

-In the 4th OVA episode (“Revenge Road”) of the anime Bubblegum Crisis (1987) the callsign of one of the A.D.
-Police helicopters is “Adam-12”.
+In the fourth OVA episode ("Revenge Road") of the 1987 anime Bubblegum Crisis, the call sign of an AD Police helicopter is "Adam-12".